Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Introduction

-In this paper, we address the offline problem for \emph{extremely long} data sequences, the analysis of which by conventional modes of analysis turns out to be prohibitive owing to the massive size involved.
+The offline analysis of \emph{extremely long} data sequences poses a body of challenges, not least owing to the fact that conventional modes of analysis based on the entire data are computationally challenging, owing to the massive size involved.
 The identification of change-points in a sequence, which constitute local discontinuities, requires some sort of a search procedure.
 A list of such methods, along with summaries of their results, can be found in \cite{niu2016multiple}.
-Exhaustive search is typically infeasible with multiple change-points, since the search-time grows exponentially in the number of change-points.
-A variety of intelligent methods have been proposed in the literature, e.g. binary segmentation (see \cite{venkatraman1992consistency} and \cite{fryzlewicz2014wild}), wild binary segmentation (\cite{fryzlewicz2014wild}), multi-scale methods (\cite{frick2014multiscale} and \cite{pein2016heterogeneous}), $\ell_1$ penalization (\cite{huang2005detection} and \cite{harchaoui2010multiple}); however, the best feasible computation time is of the order $N$ or $N \log N$, which, while being reasonable, is still a huge ask \emph{when one is considering a sequence of observations of length in the tens or hundreds of millions or even larger}.
+Time complexities for identification of multiple change points range between $O(N)$ and $O(N^2)$ depending on spacing conditions between change points, where $N$ is the length of the time series:\footnote{Precise identification of change-points under very relaxed spacing conditions can be accomplished, for example, by a dynamic programming based algorithm, which is of order $N^2$.}such time complexities are not attractive for very long sequences.